credativ/plutono/contribute/architecture/README.md

 # Architecture

 Are you looking to take on contributions with bigger impact?
-These guides help you get a better understanding of the structure and design of the Grafana codebase.
+These guides help you get a better understanding of the structure and design of the Plutono codebase.

 Learn more about the backend architecture: